Everything you need to know about a trip to Erawan Waterfall

 What to take with you?

-- Shoes – at least trainers.
+Shoes: Flip flops are not suitable for this trip, so bring at least some trainers with you.
 At first the road is flat and paved, but later on, it gets worse and worse.

 Where to stay in Kanchanaburi?